mikeyCos/file-uploader/README.md

 ```
 7. How are invalid `form.action` values handled when a user submits a form?
 Are forms handled differently when they are modal content?
 8. Is PostCSS meant to bundle stylesheets together via `postcss-import` plugin?
 9. How to handle internal errors?
 For example, `supabaseUrl` or `supabaseKey` are undefined for initializing a Supabase client; `createClient(undefined, undefined)`.
 How to render a error page and display the error message?
+Does the everyday user need to know?

 <p align="right">(<a href="#readme-top">back to top</a>)</p>